wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

     {{ .Values.config.greeting | default "Yeah, it's openshift time" }}
 ```

-This `ConfigMap` defines a parameter named `APP_GREETING` with the content of the variable `.Values.config.greeting` (the initial period must be present).
+This ConfigMap defines a parameter named `APP_GREETING` with the content of the variable `.Values.config.greeting` (the initial period must be present).
 If this variable is not defined, the default will be used.

 Helm also defines some [built-in objects][18] with predefined parameters:
-- `.Release` can be used, after the Helm chart is installed in a Kubernetes environment.
+- `.Release` can be used after the Helm chart is installed in a Kubernetes environment.
 The parameter defines variables such as `.Name` and `.Namespace`.
 - `.Capabilities` provides information about the Kubernetes cluster where the chart is installed.
 - `.Chart` provides access to the content of the `Chart.yaml` file.
 Any data in that file is accessible.
 - `.Files` provides access to all non-special files in a chart.
-You can't use this parameter to access template files, but you can use it to read and parse other files in your chart, for example to generate the contents of a `ConfigMap`.
+You can't use this parameter to access template files, but you can use it to read and parse other files in your chart, for example to generate the contents of a ConfigMap.

 Because [Helm's templating engine][19] is an implementation of the [templating engine][20] of the [Go][21] programming language, you also have access to functions and flow control.
 For example, if you want to write only certain parts of the `deployment.yaml` file, you can do something like: